Black Friday: Enjoy a 35% discount on the bundles. Apply the code BLACKFRIDAY35 at checkout! Limited offer.

 #_

-Published on Jun 13 2024 by Michael Andreuzza
+Published and written on Jun 13 2024 by Michael Andreuzza

 Remember the scroll to top button that we did with only Tailwind CSS then with Alpine JS?
 Well today we are recreating it with vainilla JavaScript.